 In addition to your salary you'll receive a variety of allowances, extra pay for relevant qualifications – plus 16.4% superannuation, a far higher rate than you're likely to find in the civilian world.

 Members may be posted to most Air Force bases and other Defence Establishments within Australia, as well as limited overseas opportunities.

 "On the day you enter the Air Force you must be at least 17 years old and a maximum of 55 years old.

 Applicants will not be allowed to enter the Air Force until they achieve a minimum of 17 years of age, however they may be able to initiate the application process from 16 years and six months of age.

 Education & Experience

-It is essential that the applicant has completed Year 10 with passes in English, Maths and Science (with a Physics component).
+For unqualified entry it is essential that you have completed Year 10 with passes in English, Maths and Science (with a Physics component).
 These entry qualifications are required to facilitate understanding of the engineering principles encountered during training.